 Prerequisite: All accounting courses

-Those wishing to become Certified County Finance Officers must complete the County Fiscal Operations course, successfully complete the eight financial management courses required for CMFO certification in addition to meeting other requirements.
-CMFOs who obtained their license by passing the state examination will be issued a County Finance Officer certification upon completion of the County Fiscal Operations course.
+Those wishing to become Certified County Finance Officers (CCFO) must complete the County Fiscal Operations course, successfully complete the eight financial management courses required for CMFO certification (Municipal Finance Administration, Municipal Budget Process, Municipal Current Fund Accounting 1, Municipal Current Fund Accounting 2, Municipal Capital and Trust Fund Accounting, Principles of Financial Management, Preparation of Annual Financial Statement, County Fiscal Operations) in addition to meeting other requirements.

 6 hours each